Patrol 36: Activities

 Patrol 36 was active between 2005 and September 2007.
-The group desecrated buildings, especially synagogues, with swastikas and graffiti, and carried out attacks on migrant workers from Africa and Asia, drug addicts, members of the LGBT+ community, and Haredi Jews.
+Inspired by the Russian neo-Nazi group Format18, its members desecrated buildings, especially synagogues, with swastikas and graffiti, and carried out attacks on migrant workers from Africa and Asia, drug users, members of the LGBT+ community, and Haredi Jews.
 Patrol 36's members reportedly had tattoos with the number 88 (a reference to the phrase "Heil Hitler"), and were stockpiling guns, TNT, knives and portraits of Adolf Hitler.
 The group produced videos of their own attacks, which were found on computers seized by police.

 In the homes of those arrested, police also found links to neo-Nazi websites, neo-Nazi films, and photos of members in Nazi uniforms.
 The group planned to celebrate the birthday of Adolf Hitler in front of Yad Vashem, a Holocaust memorial site.
 According to police, Patrol 36 maintained connections with neo-Nazi organisations in other countries.

-One of the group's members, Ivan Kuzmin, said that "[In Ukraine] they called me things like dirty Jew... and here they called me stinky Russian".
+One of the group's members, Ivan Kuzmin, said that in Ukraine "they called me things like dirty Jew... and here they called me stinky Russian".
 Kuzmin's grandmother was a Holocaust survivor.
 He said that the racism he experienced turned him into a racist.

-Bonite was once recorded telling a gang member "my grandfather was a half-Jewboy.
-I will not have children so that this trash will not be born with even a tiny per cent of Jewboy blood."
+The leader of the group, Eli Bonite, was recorded on wiretapped conversations saying "my grandfather was a half-Jewboy.
+I will not have children so that this trash will not be born with even a tiny per cent of Jewboy blood".
 The cell was based in Petah Tikva, near Tel Aviv, where they all lived.

+It was revealed later, after their arrest, that the main inspiration for the organization's activities was the Russian Neo-Nazi group Format18.
+Also, Patrol 36 members used to upload their videos and publish them on Format18's website, as well as on YouTube.

 Arrest

 Israeli Police began investigating the group in 2006, after two incidents of Neo-Nazi graffiti in Petah Tikva.
 On 9 September 2007, eight of the group's members were arrested, while one of the group's members fled the country.
 Police also seized computers depicting videos of their attacks that they had filmed, Neo-Nazi related materials, such as swastika posters and Neo-Nazi films, along with explosives and an improvised pistol.

 They were charged with conspiracy to commit a crime, assault, racial incitement, and distribution of racist materials, and tried in the Tel Aviv District Court.
 All group's members were found guilty, and received sentences ranging between one and seven years in prison.
 While reading the verdict, Judge Tsvi Gurfinkel said that he was imposing severe penalties to deter anyone else from following their example.
-Erik Bonite received a seven-year prison term.
+Eli Bonite received a seven-year prison term.
 In January 2011, Dmitri Bogotich, the last suspected group member, was extradited to Israel from Kyrgyzstan.